October 02, 2019

 The higher your non-HDL cholesterol, the higher will be your risk of heart disease.

-So, it’s clear that non-HDL cholesterol comprises of LDL cholesterol and triglycerides.
+So, it’s clear that bad cholesterol comprises of LDL cholesterol and triglycerides.
 This is how they should be:

 Top of Form